ashwinvis/ashwinvis.github.io/content/pages/subscribe.rst

 Mastodon_
 =========
 I often announce my blog posts on `my Mastodon profile`_ - where you could follow  and even send responses too.

-For the uninitiated, Mastodon_ is like e-mail.
-More accurately, it is one among many software solutions which forms a network called fediverse_.
+For the uninitiated, Mastodon_ is a micro blog which talks to other servers like e-mail.
+More accurately, it is one among many software solutions which forms a network called Fediverse_.
 There are several server instances you can join_.

 .. note-info::

    - `My Mastodon profile`_
+   - `Follow me with an account on Fediverse`_
-   - `Follow me`_
+   - `Follow me without an account via RSS`_

 .. _Atom: https://en.wikipedia.org/wiki/Atom_(Web_standard)
 .. _RSS: https://en.wikipedia.org/wiki/RSS